svaksha/diversity-index/grants-University.md

-__Alphabetical listing of awards for international and national scholarships, fellowships and grants for women graduates studying STEM in Universities.__

 - [INTERNATIONAL SCHOLARSHIPS](#international-scholarships)
    - [Doctoral Fellowships](#doctoral-fellowships)
 - [NATIONAL SCHOLARSHIPS](#national-scholarships)
    - [USA](#usa)

+__Alphabetical listing of awards for international and national scholarships, fellowships and grants for women graduates studying STEM, or pursuing research in Universities.__